metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1_manifest.md

 Optional:

 - `factor` (Number) Factor defines the policy for log stream replication.
-- `zones` (Attributes List) Zones defines an array of ZoneSpec that the scheduler will try to satisfy.IMPORTANT: Make sure that the replication factor defined is less than or equal to the number of available zones. (see [below for nested schema](#nestedatt--spec--replication--zones))
+- `zones` (Attributes List) Zones defines an array of ZoneSpec that the scheduler will try to satisfy.
+IMPORTANT: Make sure that the replication factor defined is less than or equal to the number of available zones. (see [below for nested schema](#nestedatt--spec--replication--zones))

 <a id="nestedatt--spec--replication--zones"></a>
 ### Nested Schema for `spec.replication.zones`